 - Largest trees in the world

 - Top 10 largest tree species in the world

-- Top 10 tallest tree species of the world
+- Top 10 tallest tree species in the world

 The world’s tallest trees are several species of conifers and also eucalypts.

 When in 2000 there was found the highest known coast redwood – Stratosphere Giant (now 113.05 metres high), it was announced that discovery of a taller tree is little likely.
 This is symptomatic – when somebody starts to think that all discoveries are made, new ones come.
 Since then in a few years time were discovered three trees which are higher than Stratosphere Giant.
 Current publicly announced record – Hyperion – was discovered in September 2006.
 The height of Hyperion is close to the historical record of species.
 There are known taller coast redwoods, nearly 119 m tall – but these trees are not publicly announced.

 Coast redwood nowadays is the only tree species which exceeds 100 meters height.